How we used planning policy to help Wallingford Corn Exchange.

 The theatre was able to use the specific planning and policy information to clearly argue the case for refusal of plans.
 We reiterated these comments when submitting our formal planning response and in letters to local councillors making them aware of the theatre.

-Over 18 months and through multiple planning application resubmissions our strong objection rooted in planning policy added weight to the campaign and the council unanimously voted to refuse the neighbouring development.
-This is one of the first theatre cases where we have used the Agent of Change principle to help preserve a theatre’s viability.
+Through multiple planning application resubmissions, our strong objection rooted in planning policy added weight to the campaign and in September 2019 the council unanimously voted to refuse the neighbouring development.